boimax/geohash_thesis/README.md

 # Geohash_Thesis

-As the proposed system primarily relies on geohash as the geospatial index for efficient location searches, this repo will provide a detailed explanation of the geohashing system implementation.
+This repo will provide a detailed implementation of the geohashing system.
 This includes encoding and decoding geohashes, along with a function designed to identify nearby locations based on the geohashes.

 # GeoHash Utilities